tiber10/imad/README.md

-# Hello everyone!
+# Hi there!
 I'm Imad Eddine

 ##
-I'm a PhD Student in Artificial Intelligence and Roborics at Sapienza University of Roma.
+I'm a PhD Student in Artificial Intelligence and Robotics at Sapienza University of Roma.

 ##
-* Deep Learning Engineer
+* Deep Learning & Robotics Engineer
-* Robotics Engineer
 * Competitive Programmer
 * Problem Setter